 - a sex offense that requires Tier II or Tier III sex offender registration.

-Registered nurses (RNs) who were convicted of a crime are entitled to appear at an administrative hearing before the Board can impose sanctions.
+As a registered nurse (RN) convicted of a crime, you are entitled to appear at an administrative hearing before the Board can impose sanctions.

-The hearing is essentially a type of mini-trial conducted before an administrative law judge.
+The hearing is a mini-trial conducted before an administrative law judge.
 A lawyer from the California Attorney General’s Office represents the BRN.
-A nurse can hire a defense attorney at his/her own expense.
+You can hire a defense attorney at your own expense.

 Both sides present evidence, such as